 In a business where, historically, most executives are limited to a specific product niche, Jamie has had close exposure to multiple branches of the industry and has successfully serviced many diverse markets.
 A rarity in the clothing industry, Jamie’s experience ranges from Women’s Contemporary, Women’s and Men’s Sportswear, Urban, Athleisure, to Jeanswear, Shapewear, Pet Apparel and Childrenswear.
 She has successfully filled a void in the ever-evolving global apparel sourcing market.

 Outside of her active professional life, Jamie strives to balance her work life with her philanthropic endeavors.
 She is honored to have served nearly 10 years on the American Cancer Society’s Taste of Hope gala committee, a cause near and dear to her heart, and is proudly acting as Event Chairperson.

-Jamie currently lives on the Upper West Side of Manhattan with her dog, Sammy, and can often be found in a SoulCycle class or taking a Broadway show.
+Jamie lives on the Upper West Side of Manhattan with her dog, Sammy,and can oftentimes be found in a SoulCycle class or taking in a Broadway show.
 She is happily celebrating her 25th year of living in the heart of it all.